tlswg/tls13-spec/draft-ietf-tls-tls13.md

        } TLSCiphertext;

 content
-: The cleartext of TLSPlaintext.fragment.
+: The byte encoding of a handshake or an alert message, or the the raw bytes of the application's data to send.

 type
 : The content type of the record.